 Through the dedication of these many volunteers, the Boy Scouts of America remains the foremost youth program of character development and values-based leadership training in America.
 To these volunteers, we would like to say thank you for your dedication to Scouting.
 And, to adults who are not currently Scout volunteers, we invite you to become a volunteer and share in the positive experiences of the Scouting programs.

 Adult role models in Scouting provide an ideal learning experience for all youth.
 Every adult volunteer has something valuable to offer.
-The advantages of Scouting are not limited to boys.
+The advantages of Scouting are not limited to youth.
 Adults also develop leadership and physical skills with every training experience.
 Volunteers learn, too.
 Volunteers spend a significant amount of time to ensure the success of Scouting in their communities.
 Volunteers believe their time invested with the Boy Scouts of America helps them be:

 - A better citizen